Technologicat/mcpyrate/README.md

 ### Expand macros

 Use the named parameter `expander` to access the macro expander.
-You can call `expander.visit_recursively(tree)` with an AST `tree` to expand all macros in that AST, until no macros remain.
 This is useful for making inner macro invocations expand first.

+To expand macros in `tree`, use `expander.visit(tree)`.
+Any code in your macro that runs before the `visit` behaves outside-in, any code after it behaves inside-out.
+If there's no explicit `visit` in your macro definition, the default behavior is outside-in.

+The `visit` method uses the expander's current setting for recursive mode, which is almost always The Right Thing to do.
+The default mode is recursive, i.e. expand again in the result until no macros remain.

+(Strictly speaking, the default outside-in behavior arises because the actual default, after a macro invocation has been expanded once (i.e. just after the macro function has returned), is to loop the expander on the output until no macro invocations remain.
+Even more strictly, we use a functional loop, with recursion instead of a `while`.
+Hence the name *recursive mode*.)

+If you want to expand until no macros remain (even when inside the dynamic extent of an expand-once - this is only recommended if you know why you want to do it), use `expander.visit_recursively(tree)` instead.

-To expand only one layer of inner macro invocations, call `expander.visit_once(tree)`.
+If you want to expand only one layer of macro invocations, use `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
 You can then convert the result into a printable form using `mcpyrate.unparse` or `mcpyrate.dump`.

-To use the current setting for recursive mode, use `expander.visit(tree)`.
-The default mode is recursive.
+If you need to temporarily expand one layer, but let the expander continue expanding your AST later (when your macro returns), observe that `visit_once` will return a `Done` AST marker, which is the thing whose sole purpose is to prevent further macro expansion in that subtree.
+It is a wrapper with the actual AST stored in its `body` attribute.
+So if you need to ignore the `Done`, you can grab the actual AST from there, and discard the marker.

-If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need (and their current names), and then use `mcpyrate.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.
+If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need.
+Note the names can be anything due to as-imports, so **you must check the values** whether they are the function objects of those macros you would like to expand.
+Then, add the import `from mcpyrate.expander import expand_macros`, and in your macro, use `expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.
+The implementation of the quasiquote system has an example.

+Currently, there is no single call to expand only one layer of macros using a second expander.
+But if you need to do that, look at how `expand_macros` is implemented (it's just two lines), and adapt that.

 ### Macro expansion error reporting